GerryGiraffe/leaves/README.md

 ![wat does it say?](https://cloud.githubusercontent.com/assets/15115070/10527525/b9f55aec-7345-11e5-8f02-86a16db01079.JPG)

 a gerryatric is someone who is a cool giraffe named gerry, like me! gerry the giraffe!

+## EVERYONE PARTYING ALL THE ON THE WEEKEND :tada::tada::tada: